NetwerkExamineringDigitalisering/NED-OOAPI/doc/diagrams/flow2.md

 	 	- primarycode, name and description (not used) are mandatory (depending on Toetsafname system what to do with these data) (TO BE DECIDED)
 	 	- resultExpected is mandatory (always true)
 		- teachingLanguage (must be hardcoded NLD, not used)
-	- modeOfDelivery : we only support :situated, online, oncampus (TO BE DONE: better description of the meaning)
+	- modeOfDelivery : we only support :situated, online, oncampus (TO BE DONE: better description of the meaning https://github.com/NetwerkExamineringDigitalisering/NED-OOAPI/issues/2)
-	- offeringState: we only support cancelled and active

 - consumers:
 	- add one of type "consumerKey": "MBO-toetsafname"
 	- duration: < to be decided >
 	- safety : < to be defined >
-	- offeringState : we support "active", "cancelled" (TO BE DECIDED: "cancelled" [is English] or "canceled" [is American English and in OOAPI])
+	- offeringState : we support "active", "canceled" (we expect this attribute to be moved to offering in the next version of the standard)
 	- locationCode : string to indicate test room/space  (for recognition, we will not use the location structure from OOAPI)

 ### example of request